-In this Annual Growth Survey for 2015 [486 KB] , the Commission which took office on 1 November 2014 outlines the main features of its new jobs and growth agenda.
+In this Annual Growth Survey for 2016 [411 KB] , the Commission outlines the main features of its jobs and growth agenda.

-This Annual Growth Survey thus sets out what more can be done at EU level to help Member States return to higher growth levels.
-To strengthen and sustain the recovery the Commission proposes to pursue an integrated approach to economic policy built around three main pillars, all of which must act together – boosting investment, accelerating structural reforms and pursuing responsible growth friendly fiscal consolidation.
+This Annual Growth Survey thus sets out what more can be done at EU level to help Member States support growth, reinforce economic convergence, create jobs and strengthen social fairness.
+The Commission proposes to pursue an integrated approach to economic policy built around three main pillars, all of which must act together – boosting investment, accelerating structural reforms and pursuing responsible growth friendly fiscal consolidation.

-The European Semester process makes sure that Member States keep their budgetary and economic policies in line with their EU commitments (debt and deficit commitments under the Stability and Growth Pact, economic reform plans enshrined in their 2014 country-specific recommendations, and the long-term growth and jobs targets in the Europe 2020 strategy).
+Restoring confidence and getting the entire EU to grow again can only be done by working together: it requires a determined commitment from Member States to do things differently at national level.
+The European Semester process makes sure that Member States keep their budgetary and economic policies in line with their EU commitments (debt and deficit commitments under the Stability and Growth Pact, economic reform plans enshrined in their Europe 2020 strategy)., and the long-term growth and jobs targets in the

-The 2015 Annual Growth Survey is part of a wider package for jobs, growth and investment and is published alongside a set of documents:
+The 2016 Annual Growth Survey is published alongside a set of documents: